Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Introduction

 \section{Introduction}

 Intracranial Hemorrhage (ICH) is a potentially fatal cerebrovascular disorder that is responsible for 10-15\% of all stroke cases and can be caused by various factors, such as head trauma, high blood pressure, and blood clots \citep{rajashekar2021intracerebral,apostolaki2021prognosis}.
 The outcome of ICH depends on the volume of bleeding, which can enlarge rapidly within the first few hours \citep{qureshi2011antihypertensive}, leading to a high risk of secondary brain injury or even death if it is not treated promptly.
 In general, ICH can be classified into five subtypes based on its location in the brain, including Intraventricular (IVH), Intraparenchymal (IPH), Subarachnoid (SAH), Epidural (EDH), and Subdural (SDH).
 Note that one patient may have more than one hemorrhage subtype.
-Each ICH subtype should receive customized treatment approaches, and surgery is only considered if the location of hemorrhage is advantageous.
+Each ICH subtype should receive customized treatment approaches, and surgery is only considered if the location of the hemorrhage is advantageous.
 Upon admission at the hospital, early detection and accurate quantification of ICH are critical in selecting appropriate medical interventions and reducing patient mortality.
+Thus, efficient and automated systems to asses ICH are highly valuable.
 Compared to other medical imaging modalities, such as MRI, computerized tomography (CT) is often used in the clinic to assess ICH due to its fast imaging time and good accessibility.
+However, in addition to the morphological and spatial variabilities, the subtle contrast of ICH within often noisy clinical CT scans can pose challenges in its detection and quantification.